-MIPS adjusts traditional fee-for-service payments upward or downward based on the new reporting program.
+As we’ve gone over, MIPS adjusts traditional fee-for-service payments upward or downward based on the new reporting program.
 This new program will integrate PQRS, Value-Based Payment Modifier and the EHR Incentive Program, which will end at the close of 2018.
 Parts of each of these previous programs will be streamlined into MIPS.

 *Physicians can no longer opt out by paying a penalty – all providers who accept Medicare patients must comply.